Southwark Park: Trees

-As with many spaces within London, the Plane tree (Platanus x hispanica) is dominant within Southwark Park, particularly the northernmost section around the bandstand, which runs next to Jamaica Road.
+As with many spaces within London, the Plane tree (Platanus × hispanica) is dominant within Southwark Park, particularly the northernmost section around the bandstand, which runs next to Jamaica Road.

 However, the park is also rich in trees less common in London.
 Opposite the entrance to the art gallery is a walnut tree (Juglans regia) and a series of three or four silver maples (Acer saccharinum).
 There is as also a red oak (Quercus rubra) close to these maples.
 Next to the duck pond and the garden area are three swamp cypresses (Taxodium distichum), although without the distinctive wooden 'knees' which sometimes surround trees of this variety.

 Transport

-There are three London Overground stations (formerly on the London Underground network's East London Line) and two London Underground stations (one sharing with the London Overground) located near the edges of Southwark Park.
+There are three London Overground stations (formerly on the London Underground network's East London Line but now on the Overground's Windrush line) and two London Underground stations (one sharing with the London Overground) located near the edges of Southwark Park.
 In clockwise order starting from the west, they are: